geoflows/D-Claw/user_guide/overview.md

 - Carefully looking through the `dclaw-apps/USGS_Flume/gate_release_example` files and inputs.
 - Asking Dave George lots of questions, which he thoughtfully answered.

 Before getting into the details of how one modifies and specifies a D-Claw run, I'll write some background.
-This is likely most usesful to someone who has never used anything in the Clawpack ecosystem before (where I started).
+This is likely most useful to someone who has never used anything in the Clawpack ecosystem before (which is where I started).

 ## 1. General Clawpack, Geoclaw, D-Claw introduction
 The basic D-Claw workflow inherits from Clawpack workflows.
 There are four main clawpack solvers: